What should I do if a loved one has passed away?

 If there is no Will (the estate is “intestate”), state laws will determine how assets are distributed.
 The court will appoint an administrator to handle the estate, and we will release funds according to legal instructions provided by the court.

-Can I make payments on a deceased member’s loan or mortgage?
+Can I make payments on a deceased loved one’s loan or mortgage?